Frequently Asked Questions

 WAV, FLAC, AIFF: up to 96k/24bit.

 Please note that file extension may not always tell the actual format and sub-format in a given audio file.
-If the app has difficulty to open the given audio file with one of the aforementioned extensions, it may need help from other DAW app to temporarily convert to an acceptable format.
-Let this app focus on its codec job.
+If the app has difficulty to open a given audio file with one of the aforementioned extensions, it may need help from other DAW app to temporarily convert to an acceptable format.
+Let this app focus on what it's specialized and good at job.

 |A:||This feature was missing but starting middle of 2019, the app is able to batch process a group of files, with the following notes:

 - The process will overwrite the existing files, so, copy before processing.